-The Appointing Authority or Department Head shall approve or disapprove the employee's request after verifying the employee's eligibility for participation in the Education Assistance Plan.
-Participation in certification programs may be denied by the Appointing Authority for valid business reasons including budget and job relatedness.
+The Appointing Authority or Department Head shall make the decision whether to select an applicant for participation in the Education Assistance Plan after verifying the employee's eligibility for participation.
+An applicant may not be selected by an Appointing Authority for participation in the Education Assistance Plan for valid business reasons including budget and job relatedness.

-If the Appointing Authority or Department Head approves the request, a copy of the original application is sent to the Department of Human Resources Management for final approval.
-Once approved, a copy will be returned to the employee to inform them of the approval.
-If the Appointing Authority or Department Head disapproves the application, he or she shall advise the employee of the reason for the rejection within twenty (20) business days of receipt of the application.
+If the Appointing Authority or Department Head selects an applicant for participation in the Education Assistance Plan, a copy of the original application is sent to the Department of Human Resources Management for final approval.
+A copy will be returned to the employee to inform them of their selection for participation in the Education Assistance Plan.
+If the Appointing Authority or Department Head does not select the applicant for participation in the Education Assistance Plan, he or she shall advise the employee of the reason within fourteen (14) calendar days of the non-selection decision.